 Choosing a place to eat might sound like a daunting task, because it is!
 At least it is for me, and when I am travelling, the least decisions I have to make, the better!
 Planning ahead makes time more enjoyable!

-- Quinua y Amaranto – If you are vegan, vegetarian or just want to incorporate more veggies in your diet after so much bandeja paisa and empanadas, make sure you visit Quinua y Amaranto!
-You can check their delicious daily menu on their website and enjoy the best traditional meals with a vegetarian twist!
+- Quinua y Amaranto – If you are vegan, vegetarian or just want to incorporate more veggies in your diet after so much bandeja paisa and empanadas, make sure you visit it!

-- La Puerta Falsa – Possibly one of the most famous restaurants in Bogota and the oldest restaurant in the whole country, it’s a must visit!
-Packed with locals and tourists, you can enjoy the best Colombian snacks and meals here.
+- La Puerta Falsa – Possibly one of the most famous restaurants in Bogota and the oldest restaurant in the whole country.
+La Puerta Falsa is a must visit!

-- Matiz – On the higher end, we’ve got Matiz Restaurant.
-Slightly pricey compared to other restaurants but worth it because it is one of the best restaurants in Bogotá!
-Probably the best fine dining experience you’ll have in Colombia.
+- Matiz – On the higher end, slightly pricey compared to other restaurants but worth it because it is one of the best restaurants in Bogotá!

 - A night in a hotel (very approximate) – COP 200000 ($60 USD)